Key takeaways

 Short answer

-Canada Post Mail Forwarding redirects mail from an old residential or business address to a new one for a fixed term — currently 4, 6, or 12 months — after which the redirect expires unless you pay to renew.
+Canada Post Mail Forwarding redirects mail from an old residential or business address to a new one for a fixed term (the maximum single term is 12 months), after which the redirect expires unless you pay to renew.
 A virtual mailbox replaces the address entirely: you receive a new commercial street address that you keep indefinitely, and incoming mail is scanned, stored, or forwarded based on what you choose item by item.
 Forwarding fits a one-time household move.
 A virtual mailbox fits anything that needs a stable Canadian address while you live, travel, or operate elsewhere.

 What Canada Post Mail Forwarding actually does